This webside informs about travel possibilities to Franz Josef Land, without guarantee for completeness.

 To make it short: so far, there is nothing like a generally bookable touristic infrastructure to and in Franz Josef Land: no scheduled flight or ship connections to get there (and back), no local accomodations, no shuttle traffic or bookable boats or aircrafts between the islands.
 The very few stations do not accomodate visitors and the few annual supply calls or flights do not accept touristic customers but are limited to station crews, research expeditions, and so on.
 Moreover, the russian authorities are extremely reluctant with granting permissions to private expeditions - since 1990, only 3 non-russian private expeditions managed to obtain a permission to visit Franz Josef Land (in addition to commercial touristic visits).

-(Status: late January 2013) Initially, a record of 11 touristic expedition cruises to Franz Josef Land was offered for 2012.
+(Status: May 2015) Initially, a record of 11 touristic expedition cruises to Franz Josef Land was offered for 2012.
 Of these, only 8 took place in the end, some of them with quite some remaining vacant capacities.
 In addition, the difficult russian bureaucracy with resulting extra costs and further surprises like the repeated spontaneous blocking of the Murmansk Fjord for military fleet manouvers, thus sealing off Murmansk as one of the 3 biggest ports of Russia and costing several of the cruises precious half days, had together a sobering effect on the tour operators who can utilize their vessels easier in alternative destinations like Spitsbergen or Greenland.

 Minimum numbers participants: For all arrangements, the tour operators usally require certain minimum numbers of definite bookings to carry through the tours.
 Otherwise, the booking conditions allow a cancellation with refunding of the amounts paid so far by the customers (see booking conditions of each tour operator).